 Wedding alcohol – it’s a question our team of wedding planners are asked regularly!
 So, today we’re sharing our top wedding planning tips to help you buy the right amount of alcohol for your wedding!

-As professional Wedding Planners working across London, Norfolk, Suffolk, Cambridge & Essex, we’re so lucky to plan and design some incredible weddings in dry-hire venues – this is where you hire a beautiful piece of land (for a marquee wedding or tipi wedding) or amazing dry-hire wedding venue such as a barn or country house, and then source your wedding suppliers to bring your wedding vision to life.
+As professional Wedding Planners working across the UK, we’re so lucky to plan and design some incredible weddings in dry-hire venues – this is where you hire a beautiful piece of land (for a marquee wedding or tipi wedding) or amazing dry-hire wedding venue such as a barn or country house, and then source your wedding suppliers to bring your wedding vision to life.

 Whilst there’s so much more work involved in planning a wedding of this nature, one of the major perks is that you can often provide your own alcohol.
 Whilst most dry-hire venues won’t apply corkage charges, determining how much booze to buy can be a minefield – purchase too little and you’ll run out and buy too much, you’re home will become a wine warehouse for the duration!
 Note, this may not necessarily be a bad thing, but for those trying to closely manage a wedding budget, getting the alcohol quantities for your wedding correct first time, is highly recommended!